YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 ```
 >***Note:*** Remember, if we have `if visited("Ship") is true`, the order of the content of the ***'if then else'*** would need to be reversed to ensure the correct text is presented for when Player has previously visited Ship.

-We will now add in some dialogue that responds to whether we've interacted with another NPC, Sally.
+We will now add in some Dialogue that responds to whether we've interacted with another NPC, Sally.
 Sally's nodes will be contained within a seperate text file for ease of editing purposes.
 You can contain all Yarn Dialogue nodes in the same file but you will find that it becomes increasingly difficult to maintain as your file grows longer, so we strongly encourage this separation of characters.
 This is the remainder of the text required for the Ship Node of Yarn Dialogue.
 ```
 <<if $should_see_ship is true and $sally_warning is false>>
     Player: Sally said you wanted to see me?